 - Do your sums

 Housebuying (and selling) can be expensive so do your homework.
 There are ways to save money.
-For example, we didn’t realise that estate agency fees are negotiable and so we settled on the fee they quoted.
-Big mistake!
+One way is to save money on rent by renting elsewhere before you move.
+Another way to save would be on estate agency fees.
+We didn’t realise but they are actually negotiable in many cases.
+We actually settled on the first fee they gave us – big mistake!

 - New build offers